 All said and done, Disqus is a useful commenting mechanism that you should consider taking a look at.
 However, it also comes with some minor downsides of its own.

 First, Disqus takes slightly longer to load as compared to WordPress native comments.
-For slower connections and users with poor internet, this might be a problem.
+For slower connections and users with poor internet (which they can test here), this might be a problem.
 Second, if Disqus’ servers crash or go down, your comments may not load properly.
 While this is just a temporary glitch, it can still render your comments system affected.

 With that said, let us now learn how to add Disqus comments to WordPress.